Definition of Shares Issued

 Types of Shares Issued

-- Share Issue: These shares are issued to new or old shareholders either at par or at a premium.
+- Share Issue: Companies issue shares to both new and existing shareholders, either at their face value (par) or at a premium.

-- Rights Issue: Rights to acquire shares are issued to the shareholders in proportion to their shareholding.
-These shares are provided to shareholders at discount.
-The shareholder has the right to acquire the share at discount or renounce it in favour of another person.
+- Rights Issue: A rights issue gives existing shareholders the opportunity to acquire additional shares in proportion to their current shareholding.
+The shareholder has the right to acquire the share at a discount or renounce it in favor of another person.

-- Scrip Issue: This is a type of bonus issue as the company provides options to its shareholders to accept the dividend in form of shares and not in cash.
-These shares are provided at no cost to shareholders.
+- Scrip Issue: This is a type of bonus issue as the company provides options to its shareholders to accept the dividend in the form of shares and not in cash.

-- Share Splits: In this type of issue, the amount of Share capital remains the same but the number of shares issued is increased by the company.
-For example: 2 shares of $5 per share are splits into 5share of $2 per share.
+- Share Splits: In this type of issue, the amount of Share capital remains the same, but the company increases the number of shares issued.
+For example, 2 shares of $5 per share are split into 5share of $2 per share.

-- Share Consolidation: In this type of issue, the amount of total Share capital remains the same but the numbers of shares issued are decreases by the company.
+- Share Consolidation: In this type of issue, the amount of total Share capital remains the same, but the number decreases by the company.
 For example: 5 shares of $2 per share are consolidated into 2share of $5 per share.

 Shares Issued vs Outstanding

-- Issued shares mean those shares which are sold to the shareholders or investors of the company.
-These shares are provided to the persons who invest in the company, member of the company as compensation or to the general public whereas outstanding Shares is the difference between issued shares and treasury stock.
-Treasury stock means those issued stock which is bought back or reacquired by the company from its shareholders and not cancelled yet by the company.
-It represents the shares already held by the shareholders or investors or restricted shares held by the officers of the company.
-Outstanding shares cannot exceed issued shares but in the absence of treasury stock, it becomes equal to issued shares.
-This amount is fluctuating in nature.
-It increases when a company raises additional capital and decreases when the company reacquired its shares from its shareholders.
+- Issued shares refer to shares that have been sold by the company to shareholders or investors.
+These shares are allocated to individuals who invest in the company, as well as members of the company as compensation or to the general public.
+Outstanding shares cannot exceed issued shares, but it becomes equal to issued shares without treasury stock.
+This amount fluctuates in nature.
+It increases when a company raises additional capital and decreases when the company reacquires its shares from its shareholders.

 Advantages

-- Shares are issued by the company to raise the capital or money for the company.
-The proceeds from the sale of shares are used by the company in the way it wants and there is no obligation on the company to repay this amount but if the debt is raised by the company, the company can use this amount with some restrictions and there is an obligation on the company to repay this amount to the lender in future.
+- The company issues shares to raise capital or money for the company.
+The company uses the proceeds from the sale of shares in the way it wants, and there is no obligation on the company to repay this amount.
+Still, if the company raises the debt, the company can use this amount with some restrictions, and there is an obligation on the company to repay this amount to the lender in the future.

-- If the company raises capital by issuing shares and the company is short in cash, it can skip the payment of dividend but this is not possible in case of debt.
-In the case of debt, interest should be paid on time otherwise the company become bankrupt.
+- If the company raises capital by issuing shares and the company is short in cash, it can skip the payment of dividends, but this is not possible in the case of debt.

 Disadvantages

-- When a company issues the shares to the general public, it has to disclose its financial position and operation details to the general public which is confidential to the company.
+- When a company issues shares to the general public, it has to disclose its financial position and operation details to the general public, which is confidential to the company.

-- If a company raises additional capital by issuing shares after the initial public offering, this will result in a reduction in the price of existing shares or dividend per share and existing shareholder may become angry and fight for their control.
+- Suppose a company raises additional capital by issuing shares after the initial public offering.
+In that case, this will result in a reduction in the price of existing shares or dividend per share, and existing shareholders may become angry and fight for their control.

 Conclusion

-Issued shares are those shares which are allotted to the shareholders of the company out of the authorized shares stated in the legal document that is an article of incorporation.
-It is more flexible for the company to raise money by issuing shares instead of raising debt as the company can skip dividend but did not skip the interest in case the company is running short in cash.
+Issued shares are those allotted to the company’s shareholders out of the authorized shares stated in the legal document that is an article of incorporation.
+It is more flexible for the company to raise money by issuing shares instead of raising debt, as the company can skip dividends but does not skip the interest in case the company runs short in cash.

 Recommended Articles

 This is a guide to Shares Issued.
-Here we also discuss the definition and types of shares issued along with advantages and disadvantages.
+Here we also discuss the definition and types along with advantages and disadvantages.
 You may also have a look at the following articles to learn more –